-The pharmacy quality assurance commission shall have the authority to promulgate rules for the enforcement and implementation of this section.
+The board of pharmacy shall have the authority to promulgate rules for the enforcement and implementation of this section.

 Every person who shall violate any of the provisions of this section shall be guilty of a misdemeanor.
-[2013 c 19 \S 54; 1981 c 147 \S 4.]
+[1981 c 147 § 4.]